Deck Repair VS Replacement Page

 How do I know if my deck should be repaired or replaced?

 The decision depends on the structural condition of the framing, footings, ledger attachment, drainage, rail systems, and overall deterioration throughout the deck.
+A professional inspection is the most reliable way to decide.

 Can replacing deck boards solve structural problems?

 No. Surface repairs do not correct deeper structural concerns such as weak framing, unstable footings, moisture damage, or failing ledger attachment.
+If the frame is sound but boards are worn, resurfacing may be a fit.

 When does deck replacement usually make more sense?